thebugcode/PimpMyIcons/README.md

 # AppIconTagger
 ===============
-This script updates all the icon in appiconset.
+This script updates all the icons in your icons directory.
 ## Requirements

 Install the two dependencies, ImageMagick and Ghostscript.